kyma-project/community/capabilities/display-name.md

 * It is a bulleted list of elements
 * That create a vision

-But it can also be a text if bullet points do not make sense.
+It can also be a text if bullet points do not make sense.
 It can also be a combination of both.
-Just keep in mind to limit yourself to vision only.
-This is not a place for specific proposals explanations of features descriptions.
+Just keep in mind that you should limit yourself to the vision.
+This is not a place for specific proposals explanations or features descriptions.
 This is what Epics are for.
-Epic if based on proposal, should have proper proposal references.
+An Epic is based on a proposal and should have proper proposal references.